-Set up and view multiple exercises
+Set up and view multiple exercises on your watch

 From the watch's Home screen, swipe left until you reach Add widget.
 Tap it, and then swipe to and tap Multi-workouts.
 Tap Add, and then select the exercises you want displayed on the widget.
 When you're done, tap DONE.
-You can now touch the exercise you want to view and track.
+You can now tap the exercise you want to view and track.

 Frequently asked questions about the step count

-Why is my step count increase delayed?
+Why is my step count increase delayed on my watch?

 It’s normal for there to be a slight delay before your latest step count is displayed.
 However, if there is a very long delay, your watch may have low GPS signals or may not have a good network connection.

-Why is my step count inaccurate?
+Why is my step count inaccurate on my watch?